Dotneteer/spectnetide/README.md

 * __Requires no configuration__.
 You start the IDE, create a ZX Spectrum project, and everything is ready to work.
 * __The code is well commented and harnessed with unit tests__.
 I plan to add a lot of documentation that helps you understand how to design and develop such an emulator.
 I also plan articles about Visual Studio 2017 extensibility.
 * __Great development tools__.
-Although the project is only in alpha phase, it adds many useful features integrated into the VS 2017 IDE that you can develop for understanding ZX Spectrum applications and games, discover their code, and develop new ZX Spectrum apps.
+The project adds many useful features integrated into the VS 2017 IDE that you can develop for understanding ZX Spectrum applications and games, discover their code, and develop new ZX Spectrum apps.

 * __ZX Spectrum Emulator tool window__ in the IDE